Africa in the UK Curriculum

 Given the UK’s increasingly diverse population, including a growing number of people of African descent*, we believe there is a need for greater understanding and better representation of the contributions made by African countries and people within UK schools’ curricula.
 Fostering a knowledge of, and interest in, Africa and its diaspora among children and young people is essential for the diverse, inclusive and more equal society we want to build.

-As part of our 120th Anniversary this year, the Royal African Society in partnership with the All Party Parliamentary Group for Africa and Justice to History is undertaking a new policy inquiry into Africa and its Diaspora in UK School Curricula**.
-The parliamentary committee of inquiry will include a number of experts in the field and be led by Lord Paul Boateng and will aim to draw up policy recommendations for submission to HM Government for response.
+As part of our 120th Anniversary this year, the Royal African Society in partnership with the All Party Parliamentary Group for Africa and Justice to History is undertaking a policy inquiry into Africa and its Diaspora in UK School Curricula**.
+The parliamentary committee of inquiry includes a number of experts in the field and is led by Lord Paul Boateng and will aim to draw up policy recommendations for submission to HM Government for response by the end of 2021.

 - What young people learn about Africa and its diaspora: in particular the origin of this learning and its outcomes for young people.